matkrin/bashd/README.md

 - Executables in PATH
 - Resolve with `help` output as docs for keywords and builtins
 - Resolve with man page as docs for executables

-### Rename

-- Function declarations and calls in document and sourced files
-- Variable assignments and usage in document and sourced files
-- Function declarations and calls in workspace file which source the current file
-- Variable assignments and usage in workspace file which source the current file

 ### Document Symbols